JoelEncinas/Demacia-vice/README.md

 Whether you're a casual player looking to improve your communication skills, or a competitive player aiming for better coordination with your team, Demacia Vice has you covered.
 Gain valuable insights into your ping usage and optimize your in-game communication strategy.
 You can even compare your ping usage with friends or other players to see how you stack up.

 Demacia Vice is a user-friendly web app that provides you with valuable data to help you understand and optimize your communication style in League of Legends.
 So why wait?
-Level up your communication game with Ping Tracker today and elevate your gameplay to new heights!
+Level up your communication game with Demacia Vice today and elevate your gameplay to new heights!

 ## 🚀 Things I learned about
 - **Handlebarsjs**